INTRODUCTION

 The Neighbourhood Health Service (NHS) is a local health screening service project involving:

-• Medicine and Nursing students of the Yong Loo Lin School of Medicine, NUS
+Medicine students of the Yong Loo Lin School of Medicine, NUS

 The inaugural NHS was held in January 2008, serving the residents of Taman Jurong Zone B. Only 3 basic triage services were offered: Capillary Blood Glucose (CBG), Blood Pressure (BP), and Height & Weight (BMI).
-In its fourteenth year, NHS has grown substantially and has since extended its service to residents in Eunos Crescent, MacPherson, Bukit Merah, Marine Terrace, Kampong Glam and Queenstown.
+In its fourteenth year, NHS has grown substantially and has since extended its service to residents in Eunos Crescent, Kampong Glam and Queenstown.

 The extensiveness of services provided has grown in tandem with the outreach of the project.
-Residents now enjoy more than 20 different screening modalities and follow up services such as basic and advanced eye screening, hearing screening, cancer screening and dental check-up.
+Residents now enjoy a variety of screening modalities and follow up services such as basic and advanced eye screening, hearing screening, cancer screening and dental check-up.

 OBJECTIVES

-NHS aims to identify residents-in-need, especially the elderly and residents of lower socio-economic status living in rental blocks, and act as a bridge to reconnect them back to the healthcare system.
+NHS aims to identify residents-in-need, especially the elderly and residents of lower socio-economic status, and act as a bridge to reconnect them back to the healthcare system.

 In essence, NHS seeks to reduce the size of two main groups of residents: